-§ 232-1 Title
+§ 232-1.
+Title.

-This Chapter shall be known as "Public Arts."
+This chapter shall be known as "Public Arts."

-§ 232-2 Intent and Purpose
+§ 232-2.
+Intent and purpose.

-The purpose of this Chapter is to facilitate and encourage Public Art in the City of Auburn by creating a streamlined application and review process, and guidelines for siting, installation and maintenance of public art.

-The provisions of this Ordinance are applicable to public art that is installed on publicly owned land within the City of Auburn including, but not limited to, city parks, streets and sidewalks within the public right-of-way, and any city-owned property.
+- A. The purpose of this chapter is to facilitate and encourage public art in the City of Auburn by creating a streamlined application and review process, and guidelines for siting, installation and maintenance of public art. - B. The provisions of this chapter are applicable to public art that is installed on publicly owned land within the City of Auburn including, but not limited to, City parks, streets and sidewalks within the public right-of-way, and any City-owned property.
 Murals on private property shall be regulated by Chapter 305, Article V, Signs.

-§ 232-3 Definitions
+§ 232-3.
+Definitions.